 Volume Three: Good Practice for/from All Peoples

 CORE Member Care: Reflections and Resources for Good Practice.
-This weblog is updated 2-4 times per month (270+ entries as of October 2015).
+This weblog is updated 2 times per month (270+ entries as of October 2015).
 The thoughts and tools are designed to help us explore the many facets and current issues of member care.
 The weblog also endeavours to help us all look into our own hearts as we further develop our member care skills.
-Examples of previous topics: transparency, resiliency, culture/diversity in international health, safety/protection, MC history, Lausanne 3-member care, global member care, global integration (member care and mental health).
+Examples of previous topics: global integration, transparency, resiliency, culture/diversity in international health, safety/protection, MC history, Lausanne 3–member care, global member care, global integration (member care and mental health).
 Click here for the complete Index.
 To be notified when there are new entries, go to the top of the blog and type your email into “Follow this Blog.”

 Resources for Good Practice: MCA Updates.
 Monthly updates on special resources to support those with member care responsibility.
-Each month a few core resources are presented.
 The Updates are designed to encourage us as learners-practitioners who cross cultures, disciplines, and sectors for good practice.
 The Updates (75+) are archived on the main MCA website here: http://membercareassociates.org/?page_id=125.
 It is easy and free to sign up—click on this link to do so: http://eepurl.com/kcuon The archived versions since April 2012 also include a translation tool into 45+ languages.

 Reality DOSE: Promoting Health in Mission/Aid Settings.
 This site offers a practical and thought-provoking article in 12 languages.
 It explores the crucial topic of personal/systemic health and dysfunction.
 Additional links connect you with resources for good practice, business ethics, financial stewardship, and accountability.
 Impunity for the misuse of power is not an option.